OpenFn/gen/platform/test/fixtures/services/echo/README.md

 # Echo

 This is a test "echo" service.
-It is dumb as rocks.
+It is dumb as rocks and this line must break onto the next line.

 This is a detail section which should be excluded from the summary